Weary Angels Scheme

 • A colleague carrying more than their share

-• A neighbor who quietly holds the community together
+• A neighbour who quietly holds the community together

 • Anyone working for Scotland's common good who needs to press pause